 People are driving less during the COVID-19 pandemic.
 As a result, the state government’s fuel tax revenue is falling.
 The state uses this money to pay for road repairs, and road funding was the biggest dispute in Lansing last year.

-This means fewer road repairs in the short term but there are obviously bigger concerns now than a temporary reduction in tax collections.
+This means fewer road repairs in the short term but there are obviously bigger concerns now than a temporary reduction.
 The bigger factor affecting the long-term condition of roads is the length of the pandemic, as it is with many things.

 Fuel taxes provide $1.5 billion for the state’s $5.4 billion transportation budget.
 Other major sources include the vehicle registration tax, the state income tax and the federal government.

-Tax collections are expected to fall as people travel less, but the reduction in taxes comes more from people driving passenger vehicles less, rather than commercial trucks traveling less.
-Trucks use more fuel, but they also put more wear on roads, and trucks are more frequent users of trunkline roads — the I-, US-, and M-designated routes in the state.
-This means that there will be less tax money collected, but not necessarily less wear and tear on the lanes of the state’s major lanes.
+The tax is expected to fall as people travel less, but the reduction in taxes comes more from people driving passenger vehicles less, rather than commercial trucks traveling less.
+Trucks use more fuel, but they also put more wear on roads, and trucks are more heavy users of trunkline roads — the I-, US-, and M-designated routes in the state.
+This means that there will be less tax in collections, but not necessarily less wear and tear on the lanes of the state’s major lanes.

-The amount the state collects in vehicle registration taxes won’t decline much.
+There will be less of a decline in vehicle registration taxes.
 Even if people drive less, that doesn’t mean they register fewer vehicles.
 But since the state’s taxes are at least partially based on auto purchases (and the value of vehicles purchased), the decline in auto sales will decrease vehicle registration taxes.
 In addition, the Secretary of State’s office is affected by the stay-at-home orders, so processing and collecting vehicle registration taxes may be delayed.

 Federal funding is uncertain.
 One of the federal COVID-19 spending bills gives the state $280 million to distribute to local bus services but nothing for road maintenance.
 There are some relief funds available, but Congress would need to loosen restrictions on their use before the state can spend them on roads.